kissgyorgy/cloudflare-dyndns/README.md

                      page / API Tokens tab).
 Can be set with CLOUDFLARE_API_TOKEN environment variable.  [required]

+  --proxied          Whether the records are receiving the performance and
+                     security benefits of Cloudflare.

   -4 / -no-4         Turn on/off IPv4 detection and set A records.
                      [default: on]